dariopellegrini/StorageDone-iOS/README.md

 ```swift
 planet.name = "Namek"
 ```
+> **Important**
+> There is a limited number of database observation that can be opened.
+Use this features just in top levele views, not in list views.

 ## StorageDoneVariable (beta)
 StorageDone brings `StorageDoneVariable`, a struct that tries to emulate `BehaviorSubject` features, using the local database as a data container.